Rogačevo

 Rogačevo is a small village located in the north-western part of North Macedonia, 26 km away from the city of Tetovo and 1 km away from the village of Jažince, the border crossing point with Kosovo.
 It used to be part of the former municipality of Vratnica.

+Žerovjane is Rogačevo in the 1467/68 Ottoman tax registry (defter) for the Nahiyah of Kalkandelen.
+The village had a total of 59 Christian households and 4 bachelors.

-Rogacevo is situated in the upper part of the Polog plain, at the foothills of the northern part of the Šar Mountains, under the Ljuboten peak.
+Rogacevo is situated in the upper part of the Polog plain, at the foothills of the northern part of the Šar Mountains, under the Luboten peak.
 Around a hundred houses are present with about 500 people living here.
 Since the time the village was founded, it has been Christian Orthodox.

 According to the 2002 census, the village had a total of 347 inhabitants.

+In statistics gathered by Vasil Kanchov in 1900, the village of Rogačevo (Rogachevo) was inhabited by 210 Christian Bulgarians.